munificent/craftinginterpreters/book/strings.md

 ^code call-free-objects (1 before, 1 after)

-That empty function we defined way back when finally does something!
-It calls
+That empty function we defined [way back when][vm] finally does something!
+It calls this:

-this:
+[vm]: a-virtual-machine.html#an-instruction-execution-machine

 ^code free-objects-h (1 before, 2 after)